biocuration2023/biocuration2023.github.io/lodging.md

 This page contains suggestions for lodging (e.g., hotels) near the conference venue, sorted by walking distance to the [conference venue](venue).

+If you are not able to check in to your hotel immediately upon arrival in Padua, the [conference venue](venue), has a bag check that is always staffed during conference hours.
+Similarly, this check can be used during the conference for attendees who must depart directly from the venue.

 ## Hotels

 | Name                                                                                                                                                                                                                                                                                                                                                                                                                        | Address                                                                             | Rating | Walking distance from Centro Culturale San Gaetano (Conference venue) |